Sakshirwt15/ai-code-reviewer/README.md

 📄 Download review as text file
 📜 History of previous reviews
 🎨 Clean dark-themed dashboard UI

-⚙️ How it works
+⚙️ How it works:--
-Paste your code in the editor
+1.Paste your code in the editor
-Select the programming language
+2.Select the programming language
-Click on Review Code
+3.Click on Review Code
-AI analyzes the code
+4.AI analyzes the code

-You get feedback like:
+You get feedback like:--
-Bugs in code
+1.Bugs in code
-Improvements
+2.Improvements

-Best practices
+Best practices:--

 🛠️ Tech Stack
 Next.js (Frontend + API routes)
 React.js